 Verb definition and examples:

 Verbs are the action words in any sentence that describe what the subject is doing.
-The most crucial part of a sentence or phrase is always a verb or a term because they describe the action that is taking place.
+The most crucial part of a sentence or phrase is always a verb or a term because it describes the action that is taking place.
 In reality, whole thoughts cannot be represented without a verb.

 Verb categories: